Diffeological, Fr\"{o}licher, and Differential Spaces: Introduction

 Diffeology (Definition~\ref{d:diffeology}) was introduced by Jean-Marie Souriau around 1980; see \cite{souriau}.
-An early success of the theory which helped to motivate its further development is the work of Donato-Iglesias on the irrational torus \cite{donato-iglesias}; see Example~\ref{e:irrational flow}.
-The irrational torus (or ``infracircle'') also appears in the study of geometric quantisation \cite{weinstein}, \cite{iglesias:95}, as well as the integration of certain Lie algebroids \cite{crainic}, and so plays a role in mathematical physics.
+An early success of the theory which helped to motivate its further development is the work of Donato-Iglesias on irrational tori \cite{donato-iglesias}; see Example~\ref{x:irrational flow}.
+Irrational tori, (or ``infracircle''s) also appear in the study of geometric quantisation \cite{weinstein}, \cite{iglesias:95}, as well as the integration of certain Lie algebroids \cite{crainic}, and so play a role in mathematical physics.
+Stratified spaces as diffeological spaces appear in \cite{GIZ1,GIZ2}, where the diffeological language is a natural setting to describe the so-called zero perverse differential forms of the intersection theory of Goresky-MacPherson.
 Our main reference on the theory of diffeology is the book by Iglesias-Zemmour \cite{iglesias}.

 Souriau's motivation for developing diffeology came from infinite-dimensional groups appearing in mathematical physics.
-A similar notion was introduced and studied by Kuo-Tsai Chen already in the 1970s for the purpose of putting differentiability on path spaces used in variational calculus on an equal footing with smooth structures on manifolds; the precise definition went through many revisions \cite{chen1,chen2,KTChen,chen3,chen4}.
-The main difference between diffeological spaces and Chen spaces is that the latter use convex subsets instead of open subsets of Euclidean spaces as domains of the so-called plots.
+A similar notion was introduced and studied by Kuo-Tsai Chen already in the 1970s for the purpose of putting differentiability on path spaces used in variational calculus on an equal footing with smooth structures on manifolds; the precise definition went through several revisions \cite{chen1,chen2,chen3,chen4}.
+The main difference between diffeological spaces and Chen spaces is that the latter use convex subsets instead of open subsets of cartesian spaces as domains of the so-called plots.
+In \cite{KW:convex}, authors Karshon and Watts show that diffeological spaces are isomorphic as a category to a full subcategory of Chen spaces.

-Similar motivations in functional analysis lead Fr\"olicher and Kriegl to introduce what are now called Fr\"olicher spaces in their book \cite{FK}, following the work of Fr\"olicher in the early 1980s \cite{frolicher,frolicher2,frolicher3}.
+Similar motivations in functional analysis lead Fr\"olicher and Kriegl to introduce what are now called Fr\"olicher spaces in their book \cite{FK}, following the work of Fr\"olicher in the early 1980s \cite{frolicher2,frolicher,frolicher3}.
 A special case is the ``convenient setup'' of Fr\"olicher, Kriegl, and Michor \cite{FK,KM}, which applies to finite and infinite-dimensional vector spaces and manifolds.
+Vector spaces from the diffeological perspective are studied by Christensen-Wu in \cite{CW:vector spaces}.
+Reflexivity of spaces of smooth maps between diffeological spaces is examined in an upcoming paper \cite{karshon-watts:part2} by the authors Karshon and Watts.
+Iglesias-Zemmour and Karshon study Lie groups as diffeological subgroups of diffeomorphism groups in \cite{IZK}, coadjoint orbits of infinite-dimensional groups are studied by Iglesias-Zemmour in \cite{donato-iglesias:coadjoint} and Lee in \cite{BrianLee}, infinite products and coproducts appear in Karshon's paper on moduli spaces \cite{karshon:moduli}, diffeological classifying spaces appear in the work of Magnot-Watts \cite{magnot-watts} and Christensen-Wu \cite{CW:classifying}, and Magnot studies Fr\"olicher and diffeological Lie groups in \cite{magnot:ambrose-singer, magnot:diffeos, magnot-reyes}.